-The Company owns 100% of the exploration rights for gold, silver, zinc, copper and all associated minerals on the Neita Property in the north western Dominican Republic, as well as a sole and exclusive option for the commercial mining of the mineral deposits.
+The Company owns 100% of the exploration rights for gold, silver, zinc, copper and all associated minerals on the Neita Property in the northwestern Dominican Republic, as well as a sole and exclusive option for the commercial mining of the mineral deposits, subject to a new license renewal.
 In March 2012, Unigold's license was renewed until 2015.
-In 2015 the Company applied for and was granted a one year license extension as permitted under Dominican law.
-Subsequent to December 31, 2015, Unigold was granted an additional one year extension in February 2016.
-During the year ended December 31, 2015, \$187,171 (2014 - \$245,143) of amortization was capitalized to exploration and evaluation assets and \$19,595 (2014 - \$25,527) of non-cash share-based expenses were capitalized to exploration and evaluation assets.
+In 2015, the Company applied for and was granted a one-year license extension as permitted under Dominican law.
+Subsequent to December 31, 2015, Unigold was granted an additional one-year extension in February 2016.
+During the year ended December 31, 2016, \$143,726 (2015 - \$187,171) of amortization was capitalized to exploration and evaluation assets and \$154,062 (2015 - \$19,595) of non-cash share-based expenses were capitalized to exploration and evaluation assets.
 See Note 16(g) regarding net smelter return commitment.